 Plant Out Young Veg

-May is the definitely month to plant out vegetable plugs and seedlings.
+May is definitely the month to plant out vegetable plugs and seedlings.

-Tomatoes, courgettes and other plants sown should be planted out in the garden in a particularly sunny, sheltered spot.
+Tomatoes, courgettes, and other plants sown should be planted out in the garden in a particularly sunny, sheltered spot.

 If you sowed the seeds indoors or under cover, make sure to harden the plants off.